mapanet/NSE/docs/03_Import_INEGI_Censo_2020_AGEB.md

 #### IMPORTANT

 In left Panel at select state you will see a gray CSV button, that downloads COMPLETE data.
 Do not use that, follow steps below.
-(if needed, you can download those, we have a specific PS script to extract specific fields for other purposes).
+(if you want many other fields, you can download that CSV, we have a specific PS script to extract specific fields for other purposes).

 #### Download procedure